PedroMiguelSilva/LPOO1718_T6G5/README.md

 	- constructor of the game must take as input the values given in the gui

 	- get rid of enemy abstract class and implement an interface to force movement to movable classes such as hero ogre guard etc

+	- make sure we can create a game from a map since its usefull for testing purposes and for the costumizable level